Carl Mansfield, MLF’s Arboreal Consultant, spent a morning recently with Woodlot Manager Mike Fisher at the MLF farm.

 Mike had a few questions about a group of larger sugar maple trees that had been planted on the edge of the woodlot, a few years after Ken purchased the property.

-While inspecting these trees, we found random clusters of Gypsy Moth caterpillars hidden by the tall grass at the base of many of these trees.
+While inspecting these trees, we found random clusters of LDD moth caterpillars hidden by the tall grass at the base of many of these trees.
 We eliminated these and visually inspected the lower crowns for signs of more caterpillars.
 We found that only a few had managed to climb the trunk and reach the lowest branches.
 These were also removed.
 Mike will monitor these trees for the next 2-3 weeks to eliminate this pest.

 MLF rarely recommends commercial products but in this instance, the Tree Banding Kit from Lee Valley Tools is more durable, waterproof and long lasting, outperforming similar products.
 The Banding material in second photo is not waterproof and falls apart after a few rains (personal experience from using several products).